 - Prior to departure, there will be a 6-hour face-to-face meeting on May 11th

 - The online portion of this course will take place until the departure date (May 25)

 - The field component of the course will take place from May 25- June 1st

 Prerequisites: Communication 100, English 110, Math 100 or higher and Junior Class standing.

 Successful completion of all MU Course Abroad paperwork for Dr. Litowitz and the Office of Global Education.

 Enrollment is limited to 15 participants including Millersville University students at all levels, transfer students and non-degree seeking students.

-Students must send a $200 non-refundable fee with the application form, which is due on February 1, 2014.
-All checks must be payable to Millersville University and sent directly to the Department of Applied Engineering, Safety & Technology, ATTN: Len S. Litowitz, PO Box 1002, Millersville University, Millersville, PA 17551.
+All checks must be payable to Millersville University and sent directly to:Attn: Len S. Litowitz Department of Applied Engineering, Safety & Technology PO Box 1002, Millersville University Millersville, PA 17551

-*Note: All deposits will be refunded in the event that the course does not run.
+*Note: All fees will be refunded in the event that the course does not run.